Phyllis Greenberg Heideman and Richard D. Heideman Fellow Dr. Abraham Sagi-Schwartz

 Dr. Sagi-Schwartz is the recipient of the 2007 Society for Research in Child Development Award for Distinguished International Contributions to Child Development.

-For his Phyllis Greenberg Heideman and Richard D. Heideman Fellowship, Dr. Sagi-Schwartz will work on synthesizing and integrating his programmatic work over the past two decades on the effects of the Holocaust upon the survivors, their children, and grandchildren through his project, “Life in the Shadow of the Holocaust: A Human Development Perspective across Generations.”
+For his Phyllis Greenberg Heideman and Richard D. Heideman Fellowship, Dr. Sagi-Schwartz worked on synthesizing and integrating his programmatic work over the past two decades on the effects of the Holocaust upon the survivors, their children, and grandchildren through his project, “Life in the Shadow of the Holocaust: A Human Development Perspective across Generations.”
 His research examined various layers of exposure to trauma by focusing on three generations, and by taking a multidimensional perspective and a multidisciplinary standpoint.
 He hopes to integrate his findings into a more global picture and into a publication that will address issues of long-term and intergenerational effects of traumatic experiences and develop insights into the fate of survivors and offspring of other genocidal catastrophes.

 Dr. Abraham Sagi-Schwartz was in residence at the Center from April 1 to September 30, 2013.